mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 Queries
 =======

-The information about queries comes from the spec file, e.g. `the get-person:query /provides a person:item`.
+You can tell Titan which queries exist by mentioning them in the spec file, e.g.
+`the get-person:query /provides a person:item`.
 The default outputs-type spec for a query (which is used if you don't provide one) has a "foreignKey" field for any item that the query provides, and a "relatedSet" for any item~list that it provides.
-For each of these output fields, an endpoint will created in the query's API (though this is not the responsibility of the api pkg, but rather of a package that creates the backend, such as the django pkg).
+For each of these output fields, an endpoint will created in the query's API.
+Note though that the api pkg is only used to specify which endpoints exist, which means that some other Moonleap package - such as the django packge - must take care of actually creating the endpoint.
 Queries also need inputs, and these are described in the inputs-type spec.
+Titan can create a default inputs-type spec by - again - looking at the items and item~lists that are provided by the query.
-The default inputs-type spec has fields that are based on the `queryItemBy` and `queryItemsBy` values of the provided items and item~lists.
+It looks up the `queryItemBy` and `queryItemsBy` values for these items and item~lists to determine the fields of the default inputs-type spec.
 The `queryItemBy` for a provided item is stored in the data-type spec of that item.
 By default, `queryItemBy` equals ["id"] and `queryItemsBy` equals [] (the empty list).
 Since Titan needs to know which inputs are associated with which outputs, every field in the inputs-type spec has a `relatedOutput` attribute.
 If `relatedOutput` is omitted then the input field is used for all endpoints.